Rakon reports record profit, reveals new dividend policy

 New chief executive Sinan Altug said Rakon's order book was strong, but did not offer any profit or venue guidance for FY2023.

+Altug told the Herald that while his company had managed Covid "exceptionally" in the year to March, there was still too much pandemic uncertainly to offer an FY2023 forecast at this point - but he anticipated guidance would be given once Rakon had a few trading months under its belt.

+More broadly, he said a multi-year re-engineering of Rakon as the company shifted from consumer markets (such as components for smartphones) to higher-margin industrial markets had started to pay off in FY2022.

-Altug said key markets for Rakon, including 5G mobile network upgrades, big tech firms expanding data centres and the satellite industry, were set to continue strong growth.
+Altug said key markets for Rakon, particularly 5G mobile network upgrades, were set to continue strong growth in the year ahead.

+Others were more mixed, but he saw good long-term prospects.
+"While our space and defence revenue at this point looks lukewarm, the space industry has been undergoing its own transformation," he said, referencing a shift from a few, large geosynchronous satellites to swarms of low-earth orbiting satellites.

+LEO satellite launchers Rocket Lab and Space X are both Rakon customers.

+Defence had dipped in FY2022 because of delays with US orders, he said.

+Altug said data centres were an emerging growth area.
+Big tech companies are going through a boom in server farm construction as the shift to hybrid work fuels cloud computing growth.
+Rakon offers product that helps data centres keep their timing in exact sync as data is exchanged.

-Co-founder Brent Robinson - who stepped down as CEO in December but remains as chief technology officer and a director - recently told the Herald that chip shortage caused by Covid had boosted Rakon's margins, and opened doors to new business as rival technology providers felt the squeeze.
+Co-founder Brent Robinson - who stepped down as CEO in December but remains as chief technology officer and a director - recently told the Herald that chip shortages caused by Covid had boosted Rakon's margins, and opened doors to new business as rival technology providers felt the squeeze.

-Some 99.5 per cent of Rakon's 1000 staff across NZ, India and elsewhere are vaccinated, Altug said today.
+Today, Altug said some 99.5 per cent of Rakon's 1000 staff across NZ, India, the UK and elsewhere are vaccinated.
 Its factories were not being affected by the pandemic.

-Rakon shares closed Tuesday at $1.63.
-The stock is up 75 per cent for the year, if still some distance from its 2000s high when it touched $5.00.
+The CEO said Rakon's ability to design chips inhouse had also helped it to quickly fill the breach when rivals where unable to fill orders - and in one case, step in with a new chipset design after a major manufacturer was hit by a factory fire (Altug said confidentiality clauses meant he couldn't name the companies involved).